October 11, 2022

 After about 90 seconds with no response, I was preparing to leave when a woman rounded the corner of the outside of the house.
 She asked me if I was looking for a sello and when I responded in the affirmative, she told me (in Spanish) that the man was sleeping.
 It was after 3 pm – siesta time in Spain.

 I turned to leave without the stamp, but then she told me to wait.
 She aggressively tugged on the bell’s rope two more times to wake the man.
-I felt bad about drawing him out of his siesta for my selfish whims, but as it turn out, he was more than a happy to oblige.
+I felt bad about drawing him out of his siesta for my selfish whims, but as it turned out, he was more than happy to oblige.

 The artist